phishinga/Simple-Vulnerable-Web-App-SQLi/README.md

 query = "SELECT * FROM [SalesLT].[Address] WHERE AddressID = ?"
 ```

+All values that need to be changed are marked in the code as: "XXXXXXXXXXXXXXXXXXXX"

 ## Securing the queries

 -  The input validation checks whether the search_term parameter is a valid integer value.
 If it is not, the function returns a 400 Bad Request response with an error message.